VirtualBrainLab/vbl-docs/docs/source/03_unity_neuro/01_urn_intro.md

 urn.setup()
 ```

-By default calling `setup()` opens a web browser and links it to your Python client.
-Passing `urn.setup(standalone = True)` allows you to connect to a Desktop renderer.
+Calling `setup()` opens a web browser and links it to your Python client.
+You can also set the parameter `standalone = True` to connect to a standalone Desktop application.

 ### Troubleshooting ID

-Your Python scripts and the renderer are linked by an ID, which should be set automatically when you call `setup()`.
-If this link fails you can manually set your ID in the renderer by pressing `I` and entering your account username, which can be obtained with:
+When opening the renderer your ID should be set automatically.
+If this fails or you need to change your ID press `I` and enter your account username.
+If you aren't sure what that is, try running:

 ```
 python